alice-biometrics/onboarding-ios/README.md

 ### Production

-On the other hand, for a production environments we strongly recommend to use your backend to obtain required `USER_TOKEN`.
+On the other hand, for a production environments we strongly recommend to use your backend to obtain the required `USER_TOKEN`.

 You can implement the `Authenticator` protocol available in the `AliceOnboarding` framework.